JamesSalcedo001/cool_cat_store/README.md

 ## Usage

+Here is a video recording of myself demonstrating the functionality of my app: [Cool Cat Video](https://youtu.be/RcYWU72wMy0)

+Additionally, here is the deployed app I am hosting on Render: [Cool Cat Site](https://cool-cat-store.onrender.com)

 When the application starts up in your browser, you start at the login/signup page.
 You can sign up if you are a new user with an avatar URL, a username, and a password.
 A username and password are required, but the avatar is optional.
 After you log in, you are navigated to the user profile landing page.
 At the top there is a header, where you can navigate around the site.
 There is a Products route, a Cart route, and a User Profile route, and you can log out from the site when you are finished.